VonDerBeck/camunda-showcase-keycloak/README.md

 Since this is just a quick start, I didn't use a full SSL setup including the installation of my own certificates.
 Sadly the OAuth2 security part of Spring Boot has no option to deactivate SSL certificate validation, which would make a quick test setup much easier.
 For production keep in mind to use SSL certificates and HTTPS, especially for the login part.

+### Outlook

+This showcase still works with sticky sessions.
+It might be worth reading the Camunda blog article [Camunda BPM - Session Management in Cloud Environments](https://blog.camunda.com/post/2019/06/camunda-bpm-with-session-manager/) and integrate the findings.

 ------------------------------------------------------------

 That's it.
 Have a happy Camunda Keycloak experience and focus on what really matters: the core processes of your customer.